Open-Future-Foundation/DGA/chapter3.md

 ### Article 14 Exceptions

-This Chapter shall not apply to not-for-profit entities whose activities consist only in seeking to collect data for objectives of general interest, made available by natural or legal persons on the basis of data altruism.
+This Chapter shall not apply to recognised data altruism organisations whose activities consist only in seeking to collect data for objectives of general interest, made available by natural or legal persons on the basis of data altruism.